A closer look at New Zealand’s new weapons ban

 Ardern said a sales ban was effective immediately to prevent stockpiling and would be followed by a complete ban on the weapons after new laws are rushed through.

 The ban includes any “military-style” semi-automatic guns or shotguns that are capable of being used with a detachable magazine that holds more than five rounds.
-It also extends to accessories used to convert guns into what the government called “military-style” weapons.
+It also extends to accessories, such as bump stocks, used to convert guns into what the government called “military-style” weapons.

-Military-style semi-automatics had been defined under New Zealand law as rifles with magazines exceeding seven shots, or pistol grips, folding or telescopic butts, bayonet attachments or flash suppressors at the end of the barrel.
-They had restrictive gun licenses before being banned.
+Military-style semi-automatics have been defined under New Zealand law as rifles with magazines exceeding seven shots, or with pistol grips, folding or telescopic butts, bayonet attachments or flash suppressors at the end of the barrel.

 Many different types of firearms, from pistols to rifles and shotguns, can be semi-automatic.
 Semi-automatic refers to a firearm’s ability to self-load, not only firing a bullet with each trigger pull, but also reloading and making the firearm capable of firing again.